TriumphLLC/Blend4Web/doc_src/developers.rst

 Then the some_scene.json scene is loaded similar to the previous example.
 The only difference is that after the scene is loaded, the control system is initialized and camera movement with keyboard and mouse (or sensor screen) becomes possible.

-In case when the ``app`` module is used, it is necessary to explicitely specify dimensions of the container element.
-Otherwise the created ``<canvas>`` element will have zero dimensions.
+In case when the ``app`` module is used, it is necessary to explicitly specify dimensions of the container element.
+Otherwise, the created ``<canvas>`` element will have zero dimensions.

 .. _converter: